WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 Raises a warning if no files in `in_path` match with `expression`.

 An exception is raised if any column in `cols` is not found in any of the signal files read.

+An exception is raised if any column in `cols` in any of the Signal files read contain 'NaN' values.

 An exception is raised if `sampling_rate` is less or equal to 0.